isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-admin-rpt/c-mon-disk-sp.md

 ---
 description: You should regularly monitor available disk space so that all Report Server machines continue to perform at the highest level possible.
-seo-description: You should regularly monitor available disk space so that all Report Server machines continue to perform at the highest level possible.
-seo-title: Monitoring Disk Space
 solution: Analytics
 title: Monitoring Disk Space
 topic: Data workbench